drivet/website-11ty/src/recipes/feed/red-lentil-curry.md

 Transfer the spices to a mortar and pestle.
 Remove the seeds from the cardamom and discard the shells.
 Coarsely crush the spices.
 Set aside.

-Put olive in saute pan and turn up heat to medium.
+Put olive oil in saute pan and turn up heat to medium.
 Saute onion in oil for 2-3 minutes.
 Add garlic and chili peppers (if using) and saute for 2 minutes.